Romance of the Western Chamber (film)

-Romance of the Western Chamber (西廂記 (xīxiāngjì)), also known as Way Down West, is a 1927 silent Chinese film drama directed by Hou Yao.
+Romance of the Western Chamber (西廂記 (xīxiāngjì)), also known as Way Down West, is a 1927 silent Chinese drama film directed by Hou Yao and Lai Man-Wai.

 The film is an adaption of the classic Chinese dramatic work Romance of the Western Chamber by Wang Shifu.

 Originally consisting of ten film reels, only five have survived.

 The 2007 USA DVD release by Cinema Epoch has an additional original musical score composed by Toshiyuki Hiraoka.